-When parents inform our school that they wish to 'home educate' their child, our school will inform the Education Attendance Service (EAS), who will implement the 'Elective Home Education' procedure.
-Hackney Education is responsible for the delivery of CME (Children Missing from Education) duties defined by the Education Act Amendments and we will refer to the Pupils Out Of School Team as necessary.
+When parents inform our school that they wish to 'home educate' their child, our school will inform the), School Attendance Support Team (SAST) who will implement the 'Elective Home Education' procedure.
+Hackney Education is responsible for the delivery of CME (Children Missing from Education) duties defined by the Education Act Amendments.